masnick/survey-review/_posts/2013-03-22-fluid_surveys.md

   - "Published surveys look great"
 cons:
   - "Admin UI is not user-friendly"
-  - "Numerous options are confusing at times; desparately needs documentation built into the survey building interface"
+  - "Numerous options are confusing at times; desperately needs documentation built into the survey building interface"
   - "Lots of clicks to build surveys"
   - "No question-level survey logic (only page-level)"
 ---